telerik/reporting-docs/knowledge-base/set-report-source-and-parameters-through-model.md

 4. Add the **Model** namespace through a using.

-5. Change the **ActionResult** method of the page which contains of the report viewer as follows:
+5. Change the **ActionResult** method of the page which contains the report viewer as follows:

   ``` C#